mnr/writing-wip/kwak-anthology.md

 Besides Araci, there were two fire inspectors, a police imaging technician  ("Lupe"), two appliance maintenance people, a condo maintenance administrator, and her assistant.
 Three home owners’ association board members and neighbors on all sides of this condo stood in the hallway.

-The coppery, sweet, meaty smell of burnt flesh emanated from Dakota Williams, the recently deceased occupant of the condominium.
+The sweet, meaty smell of burnt flesh emanated from Dakota Williams, the recently deceased occupant of the condominium.
 She lay on her back in the middle of the room; her severed right arm near the earthquake pillar.
 Her left forearm lay near the door.
-The explosion had burned through her clothing and flesh and propelled bits of face, hair, and scalp to the broken window.
+The explosion had burned through her clothing bits of face, hair, and scalp stuck to the window.

 Araci stepped around Dakota and through the door to his left.
 This opened to the bedroom and a small bathroom.
 The bathroom was tidy, but not spotless.
 There were two toothbrushes in a cup.
 Before Araci could access the medical records kept by the bathroom mirror, he'd need a privacy waiver.
 He filed the request, but it would be days before department lawyers could get it cleared.

 Araci pulled up Dakota's publicly shared space, which included pictures of her in Montevideo, always smiling, often in the middle of a plaza.
 In a video dated January 2059, a boy named Robin Lopez appeared.
 Araci traced Robin back to Portland, Oregon.
 He had visited Montevideo for an open source software convention.
 That spring, there were videos of Dakota boarding a plane to Portland for a long weekend.
-A month later Robin returned to Montevideo, with several videos at Playa de Los Pocitos in daylight - dancing at night.
+A month later Robin returned to Montevideo and appeared in several videos at Playa de Los Pocitos in daylight - dancing at night.
 The videos became more playful and intimate, leading up to Dakota's move to Portland.

 Araci could request a DNA test, but Robin Lopez owned the second toothbrush.
 His absence in this room was a gaping hole in the narrative.
 He wasn't a man of mystery; he had his own complete internet story.
 But he picked an interesting moment to go missing.
 Araci made a note to find him.

 To be complete, he attached a summary of Dakota's history to the case file.
-She had recently moved here from Montevideo, Uruguay, leaving behind an electrical engineer position with a publicly held ransomware company.
+She had recently moved from Montevideo, Uruguay, leaving behind an electrical engineer position with a publicly held ransomware company.
 Her resume listed a current affiliation with "Abundancy," a non-profit involved in food distribution.

 Electronic parts cluttered the small desk; the things an Electronics Engineer might use.